openMetadataInitiative/openMINDS_core/README.md

 The **openMINDS_core** repository is part of the **open** **M**etadata **I**nitiative for **N**euroscience **D**ata Structures (**openMINDS**).
 It contains the schema-templates used to describe the general origin, location and content of neuroscience research products.
 The openMINDS_core schemas cover metadata for the basic integration of research products into the EBRAINS Knowledge Graph.

-The major versions are developed and maintained in different version-branches.
-The default branch is always the latest version-branch.
-**Each version can be accessed by checking out the corresponding version-branch.** This README describes the version-branch v3.
+The major versions are developed and maintained in different version-branches. **Each version can be accessed by checking out the corresponding version-branch.** You are currently on **version-branch v3**.
+The default branch is always the latest version-branch in use within the EBRAINS Knowledge Graph.

-For more information on openMINDS in general and the processing pipelines for the schema-templates please go to the main repository: https://github.com/HumanBrainProject/openMINDS
+For application and technical details please go to the [central openMINDS repository](https://github.com/HumanBrainProject/openMINDS) or the [openMINDS Collab](https://wiki.ebrains.eu/bin/view/Collabs/openminds/).

 ## schemas
-The core v3 schemas are defined as JSON-schema inspired templates with only a few customized technical properties (prefixed with `"_"`).
-These simplified schema-templates are easy to read and can be robustly translated to other, well known target formats (e.g., HTML, JSON-schema, etc.).
+In the **schemas** directory, all openMINDS_core schemas (v3) are defined in the openMINDS syntax (`*.schema.tpl.json`).
+Details about the openMINDS syntax can be found [here](https://wiki.ebrains.eu/bin/view/Collabs/openminds/Documentation/Implementation%20details/#HTheopenMINDSsyntax).
+For convenience, related openMINDS_core schemas are grouped into subdirectories.
+To ensure a central access point for all openMINDS schemas across all versions and metadata models, each change in the schemas will lead to a new build of the central openMINDS repository.

+## instances
+In the **instances** directory, it is possible to store **controlled instances** (as JSONLDs) for selected openMINDS_core schemas (v3).
+The subdirectory of **instances** should resemble the **schemas** directory with the schema type as an additional subdirectory.
+The controlled instances are used within the EBRAINS Knowledge Graph to increase data integration.

 ## tests
-In **tests** you can find JSON-LDs designed to test the validation behaviour of each schema.
-These test JSON-LDs are grouped according to the used core schema categories (actors, data, miscellaneous, products, and research).
+In the **tests** directory you can find JSON-LDs designed to test the validation behaviour of each schema.
+The subdirectory of **tests** should resemble the **schemas** directory with the schema type as an additional subdirectory.
 Each JSON-LD follows the naming convention `{schema_name}-{custom_test_name}.jsonld`.
 For test cases supposed to fail the validation, the suffix **`-nok`** should be attached (`{schema_name}-{custom_test_name}-nok.jsonld`).
 The tests are validated every time a change is introduced and therefore are ensuring the correct behavior of the schemas.

 ## examples
 In **examples** you will find several possible serializations of the openMINDS_core metadata model.
 The scope of each example is described in it's README.
 The correspondingly generated JSON-LDs may be further structured (e.g., grouped according to the schema they are validated against).